 Alda-1 has completed Phase I clinical trials in the US and is classified as safe for use in healthy humans.
 In a new phase of trials due to begin soon, it will be administered to patients with heart disease.

-Role of DNA Ferreira drew a parallel between regular consumption of small amounts of alcohol by humans and the results observed in the hearts of mice treated with ethanol in the laboratory.
+Ferreira drew a parallel between regular consumption of small amounts of alcohol by humans and the results observed in the hearts of mice treated with ethanol in the laboratory.

 "However, it all depends on people's DNA," he stressed.
 "The acetaldehyde that results from digesting ethanol may protect most people if a small amount is produced, but it can also maximize the damage done by a heart attack in an individual with the ALDH2 gene mutation.
 It's easy to identify these people.
 After one glass of beer, they get flushed and complain of a headache.
 Their resistance to alcohol doesn't improve over time."